waaeer/perl-orm-easy/README.md

 ## The model

 A database table is considered as a repository of objects of a single class.
 The classes can be inherited according to PostgreSQL object-relational approach.
-Below "class" and "table" are synonyms, superclasses and subclasses are defined by means of PostgreSQL table inheritance.
+Below "class" and "table" are synonyms, superclasses and subclasses are defined in terms of PostgreSQL table inheritance.

 Each table has an `id` field of `idtype` type which is its primary key.
 The `idtype` type can be mapped to `int4`, `int8` (todo) or `uuid` (todo) database-wide.